Summer Barbecue Safety Tips

 If you dump the coals out of the grill when they are still warm, make sure to keep children away from them.
 Stepping on hot coals can cause a severe burn, especially in children.

-Gas or liquid petroleum (LP) grills also carry a risk because the LP gas or propane is extremely flammable, the CPSC says.
+Gas or liquid petroleum (LP) grills also carry a risk because the LP gas or propane is highly flammable.
 Fires and explosions from LP gas grills are the main cause of injury.

-The commission says most of these fires and explosions occur when a person uses a grill that has not been used for a while, or just after refilling and reattaching the gas container on the grill.
+The CPSC says most of these fires and explosions occur when a person uses a grill that has not been used for a while, or just after refilling and reattaching the gas container to the grill.
+If you haven’t used your gas grill in a while, here are ways you can prevent a fire and explosion:

-• Check the valve connections and hoses to be sure they are in good working order.
-The hoses should have no cracks, holes, or leaks.
-Make sure there are no sharp bends in the hose or tubing.
+• Check the valve connections and hoses to be sure there are no cracks, holes or leaks.

 • Replace scratched or nicked connectors, which can eventually leak gas.